 Either keep your hands on your hips, hold opposite elbows behind your back, or come into a reverse prayer position (hands in prayer behind your back).
 Maintain length in your spine as you fold forward over your front leg.
 If your hands are resting on your hips, bring your fingertips to the floor (or blocks) in your fold.

 I know that some of these poses might seem a little intimidating to a new beginner, but I promise you that if you shift your focus deep within and move with your breath at your own pace, you will find great relief where you are today.

 Don’t do it for the perfection of the pose.
 Do it for you.

 And if you would like a little companionship and a little more guidance, here is a wonderful short flow by Adriene Mishler on letting go.

 I hope this has been helpful to you.
 Try these poses out and let us know you how you feel in the comments below.
-If you like this content, I think you will LOVE our Yoga for Mental Health free community workshop on Saturday, September 28th at 10 AM.
-Stacey Reynolds of Blue Yoga Nyla will lead us through a gentle flow for depression, anxiety and addiction and teach us how to do it at home.
+If you like this content, I think you will LOVE our Yoga for Mental Health free online workshop on Tuesday, May 5th at 6 PM with Stacey Reynolds of Blue Yoga Nyla.